 With a wide range of chronic diseases on the rise, how can Functional Medicine clinicians target stress-related factors with interventions that improve the health of their patients?
 Accumulating evidence points to the beneficial effects of regular exercise in preventing or improving the metabolic and psychological comorbidities brought about by chronic stress.
 A recent meta-analysis indicates that physical exercise improves the inflammatory state in children with obesity; however, it is unclear whether this effect can reduce the risk of cardiovascular and metabolic diseases in adulthood.

 In 2017, a first-of-its-kind study on yoga and meditation showed improvement in biomarkers of cellular aging, which are associated with oxidative stress and complex lifestyle diseases like depression, diabetes, and cardiovascular disease.
 The researchers suggested that the improvement in stress and inflammatory response was mediated by changes in cortisol, ?-endorphin, IL-6, and other factors, with regulation by changes in the brain through the hypothalamic-pituitary-adrenal (HPA) axis.

-Many diseases stemming from chronic stress and inflammation have early warning signs, meaning some cases can be prevented or improved with lifestyle changes that help manage stress.
+Many diseases stemming from chronic disease and inflammation have early warning signs, meaning some cases can be prevented or improved with lifestyle changes that help manage stress.
 The Functional Medicine model focuses in on identifying specific interventions like exercise, meditation, and yoga that work for the individual patient.
 Tools such as the Functional Medicine Timeline can also help clinicians identify areas of life where stress may be problematic and design treatments that focus on improving stress management.